BaronVonDrew/megacles/README.md

 ### Prerequisites

-You'll need to be running > node 12
+You'll need to be running node 14 at least

 ### Usage